Global Collaboration

 • What skills and actions will we use as a result of these new understandings?
 In other words, what competencies will we demonstrate?

-***Save the answers you develop to these questions to help you with a future Quest, where you will create a “Global Citizen in Action Guide” to demonstrate the competencies you have mastered as a global collaborator.
+***Record your answers in your note document to these questions which will help you with a future Quest, where you will create a “Global Citizen in Action Guide” to demonstrate the competencies you have mastered as a global collaborator.

 Completing this Quest